Statement of Faith

 The current trustees are:

-Andrew Leighton (chairman and treasurer) - is a sales consultant in timber frames for buildings; enjoys music and long-distance walking; married to ....
+Andrew Leighton (chairman and treasurer) - is recently retired from paid employment; enjoys music and long-distance walking; married to ....

 Chris Leighton (secretary) - is an archivist; she loves historical research and working in the garden.

-Heather Leighton - lives in Hereford and is a peripatetic music teacher in the county.
+Heather Thornton - lives in Hereford and is a peripatetic music teacher in the county.
 She regularly plays the flute and piccolo in local orchestras as well as at her church.

 Janeann Hammond - is a full time Mum to Christopher.
 She enjoys running.

 The fund was set up in 1992 after the stillbirth of Natalya Leighton, daughter of trustees Andrew & Chris.
 A funeral was held, and donations were invited in lieu of flowers.
-At the time it was intended to use the money to buy equipment for the maternity unit at the Royal Gwent Hospital in South Wales, but it became clear that the hospital was well supplied with essential items and it did not seem appropriate to spend the money on non-essentials.
+The initial thought was to use the money to buy equipment for the maternity unit at the Royal Gwent Hospital in South Wales, but it became clear that the hospital was well supplied with essential items and it did not seem appropriate to spend the money on non-essentials.

 Stepping Into the Breach